hi-miko/GPUEngine-flake/README.md

 ## Description

 This is a working nix flake for the GPUEngine [repository](https://github.com/Rendering-FIT/GPUEngine).
-It compiles GPUEngine and links the GPUEngine library and also creates it's documentation.
+It compiles GPUEngine and links the GPUEngine library.

 I have also included 3 patches that need to be applied for the code to actually compile on linux, these patches don't change the behavior of the code, 1 adds the `cstdint` library where it's needed and the other 2 add library class visibility to default via a macro,